 Tesco PESTLE Analysis assesses the brand on its business tactics across various parameters.
 PESTLE Analysis of Tesco examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
 The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.

-PESTLE analysis is a framework which is imperative for companies such as Tesco, as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Tesco, as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 The political factors in the Tesco PESTLE Analysis can be explained as follows:

 With head quarters in UK, Tesco operates across various countries.
 As one of the largest retailers in the world, the company must follow various regulations that ensure compliance and safety of its products.
 As the company operates across various countries, it needs to keep a tab on the changing political circumstances, in all the countries it operates in. a major point is the political stability.
 The more the stable the political environment, the better is the opportunity to carry out trade.
 With a recent example being Brexit.
 With Brexit, there is a dilemma related to the new regulations that might come up and cause a decrease or increase in sale.
 Another issue that has affected Tesco, is the US- China trade war.
 The companies have been battling to gain a proper ground of sale, since the tampering of markets by the trade wars between two countries have become so intense, that regulations related to retail with China of the American products is frowned upon.
 The change in tax policies, among the various supply countries will affect the profitability of the company.

 Below are the economic factors in the PESTLE Analysis of Tesco: